manashpratim/3D-Reconstructions/README.md

 •	Beat the state of the art Monodepthv2 self-supervised model (baseline model) in all 7-performance metrics.

+• ResDepth is inspired from https://github.com/ialhashim/DenseDepth and https://github.com/nianticlabs/monodepth2.

 **Note: This project is part of my Homeworks.
 Current CMU students please refrain from going through the codes.**